nimblehq/android-templates/.github/wiki/Home.md

 How do we vote on an issue? 🗳

-- It is the responsibility of the RFC creator to label their proposed change as **essential** or **optional**.
+- It is the responsibility of the RFC creator to label their proposed change with `status : need voting`.
 - If we agree with the RFC, we must react with 👍.
-  - If there are 3 x 👍, then the issue is approved.
+  - If there are 3 x 👍, then the issue is approved and the `status : approved` label is added.
 - If we disagree with the RFC, we must react with 👎 and leave a comment explaining why.
-  - If there are 3 x 👎, then the issue is rejected.
+  - If there are 3 x 👎, then the issue is rejected and the `status : rejected` label is added.
 - If there are differing opinions, then the repository maintainer must resolve it.

 Still unsure where your future contribution belongs?
 Let's discuss! 🚀